ajvsol/public-notes/JavaScript.md

 										- ((655392b4-1e44-4721-ad10-c6f13b7055fd))
 							- ## Using JavaScript Constructor Functions
 								- ### Using JavaScript Constructor Functions
+									- Classes are just syntactic sugar on top of constructor functions -
 								- ### Understanding the new Keyword
 								- ### Adding Methods to a Constructor Function's Prototype
 								- ### A Graphical Overview of Constructor Functions